Blog

 Manual filtering works when you bid on five projects per day.
 It breaks down at scale — and scale is where the opportunity is on Freelancer.com, where thousands of projects are posted daily.

 A freelancer auto bidding tool applies the same criteria to every project without fatigue, without missed signals, and without the temptation to relax your standards on the twentieth project of the day.
-The trade-off is that automated filters require upfront configuration — you need to know your criteria before you start.
+The trade-off is that automated filters require upfront configuration.
+You need to know your criteria before you start.
 That means understanding your competitive position, your realistic rate, and your strongest skill areas.
 Most freelancers skip this step, which is why most automated bidding produces mediocre results regardless of which tool they choose.

 How FreelancerAutoBid Applies Your Bid Filters